-As of March 31, 2020, all of the Company's investments in CLO Fund securities were making distributions to the Company.
 As a result of the severe economic consequences resulting from the COVID 19 pandemic, during the second quarter of 2020, the Company was notified that 4 of the Catamaran CLO Funds breached certain covenants contained in their respective indentures, and as a result, available cash within the CLO Fund will be diverted away from the subordinated notes owned by the Company and will be applied to more senior noteholders in the capital structure of the CLO Funds.
-The estimated timing of future distributions from these CLO Fund Securities is uncertain.
+The estimated timing and amount of future distributions if any, from these CLO Fund Securities is uncertain.